What Is the Solar Tax Credit & How Does It Work?

 Here’s some great news for businesses planning smaller-scale projects.
 If your solar energy system has a net output of less than 1 megawatt (MW), you automatically qualify for the 30% credit rate without having to meet the prevailing wage and apprenticeship requirements.
 This makes it much easier for small businesses to get the maximum incentive.
 For projects that are 1 MW or larger, you must satisfy both the wage and apprenticeship rules.
 If you don’t, your credit will drop to the base rate of 6%.

-How Bonus Credits Increase Your Savings
+Stacking Bonus Credits for Maximum Savings

 Once you’ve qualified for the 30% enhanced credit, you might think the savings stop there.
 But the 48E credit has a few more tricks up its sleeve.
 The government offers additional "bonus" credits for projects that meet specific criteria, like using American-made parts or building in certain communities.
 These bonuses are stackable, meaning you can potentially add another 10% or even 20% to your tax credit.
 This can bring your total credit to 40% or even 50% of your project’s cost, making a commercial solar installation an even smarter financial move.
 Let’s break down how these bonuses work and what it takes to qualify for them.